Can Shopify Legacy Customers Edit Their Orders After Checkout?

 From a merchant’s perspective, these feel like small, reasonable changes.
 Since Shopify allows merchants to edit orders in the admin, many assume customers should be able to do the same through their accounts.

 The gap appears when expectation meets platform reality.
-Shopify legacy (classic) customer accounts were never designed for self-service order changes.
-Once payment is completed, Shopify prioritizes payment accuracy, inventory integrity, and fulfillment control over customer-side flexibility.
+Shopify legacy (classic) customer accounts does not inherently have self-service order changes capability.
 As a result, what customers expect to be a simple self-edit becomes a manual support workflow for merchants.

 As more merchants look to reduce manual support work, apps like Account Editor now extend self-service order editing to legacy (classic) customer accounts, allowing these common post-purchase changes to happen without forcing a new account experience.